Friday 13 – Sunday 15 May 2016

 Ever wondered what it’s like to be an animal in the forest?
 To flutter like a dragonfly or jump like a frog?
 Discover the world anew through this 360 degree cinematic experience, which immerses you in a vibrant world belonging to woodland creatures.

 This new commission, which premiered at AND Festival 2015, is enabling audiences to encounter the forest anew, through an immersive virtual reality experience.
 Told from the viewpoints of the inhabitants of the forest, this animated film is a speculative short story focusing on the life-cycle of three different species.
-Audiences will experience the film in the midst of Hamsterley forest through bespoke oculus rift virtual reality headsets.
+The work is experienced through bespoke oculus rift virtual reality headsets.

 Creative collective Marshmallow Laser Feast (MLF) delight in exploring the line between virtual and real-world experiences.
 This project invited audiences to a unique virtual reality setting created specifically for the Forest.
 Filmed using unmanned aerial vehicles (UAVs) or ‘drones’ and bespoke 360º cameras, it was set to a binaural soundtrack using audio recordings sourced from the surrounding woodland.